The succession planning process in 7 simple steps

 If we think of succession planning not only as replacing but of adequately preparing employees to take on new roles, HR has a role to play here in terms of career development, learning, and training.

 Because it keeps hiring costs down, improves your employer brand, and boosts retention rates at the same time.
-Succession planning matters because it helps to maintain a foundation of organizational stability, even in times of profound change.
+Succession planning matters because it helps to maintain a foundation of organisational stability, even in times of profound change.
 It ensures that even when key employees, their absence (at least professionally) is not felt.

 The growing demand for succession planning strategies will grow as an entire generational workforce (primarily baby boomers) will retire.
 As a result, companies need to find qualified employees who can pick up these leadership roles and run with them.
 In sum, succession planning allows companies to preserve key qualifications while avoiding protracted and costly recruiting processes.